websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-cli-tool.md

    If you're using version 3.x.x services, you must navigate to the ``lcp`` directory in your repository before running the CLI tool, so that it can traverse the directory and find your services' ``LCP.json`` files.
    ```

 1. Run `lcp login`.
-If you're not already logged in, you'll be prompted to authenticate your credentials via browser.
+If you're not already logged in, you are prompted to authenticate your credentials via browser.

-1. Run the following commands in sequence to create a gradle build for your Liferay service:
+1. Run the following commands in sequence to create a Gradle build for your Liferay service:

    ```bash
    ./gradlew clean deploy createDockerfile